 In July 2017, the United Kingdom Financial Conduct Authority ('FCA'), which regulates the London Interbank Offered Rate ('LIBOR'), announced that the interest benchmark would cease after 2021.
 LIBOR is one of the most common series of benchmark interest rates.
 LIBOR reforms will be dealt with between the company and the lending banks according to the facility agreements.
 We continue to assess the impact of LIBOR reform.
-Our LIBOR exposures arise from: interest on foreign currency bank loans and interest rate derivatives.
+Our LIBOR exposures arise from: interest on foreign currency bank loan.

-19(b) Credit risk
+20 (b) Credit risk